-The ST72521B(A)R and ST72521BM devices are enhanced 'B' versions of the ST72521 microcontroller family designed for mid-range applications with a CAN bus interface (Controller Area Network).
+The ST72F521 and ST72521B devices are members of the ST7 microcontroller family designed for mid-range applications with a CAN bus interface (Controller Area Network).

-All devices are based on a common industrystandard 8-bit core, featuring an enhanced instruction set and are available with ROM program memory.
+All devices are based on a common industrystandard 8-bit core, featuring an enhanced instruction set and are available with FLASH or ROM program memory.

 Under software control, all devices can be placed in WAIT, SLOW, ACTIVE-HALT or HALT mode, reducing power consumption when the application is in idle or stand-by state.